implydata/druid-query-toolkit/README.md

  */
 ```

-For more examples check out the unit tests.
+For more examples, check out the unit tests.

 #### ToDo